 G.S.
 90-95(e)(8) makes it a Class E felony for a person age 21 or older who commits an offense under G.S.
 90-95(a)(1) on or within 300 feet of property used for an elementary or secondary school.
-This bill would add a preschool educational program to the types of school property to which this offense applies.
-It further defines a preschool educational program to include Smart Start programs, Head Start Programs and any other similar educational programs.
+The first edition of SB 751 added "preschool educational programs" to the types of school property to which this offense applies and defined a preschool educational program to include Smart Start programs, Head Start Programs and any other similar educational programs.
+This second edition is more specific and directs that the offense must be committed at child care center as defined in G.S.
+110-86(3)a and that is licensed by the Secretary of DHHS.

 Note: G.S.
-90-95(a)(1) makes it unlawful for any person to manufacture, sell or deliver, or possess with intent to manufacture, sell or deliver, a controlled substance.
+90-95(a)(1) which is referenced in SB 751, makes it unlawful for any person to manufacture, sell or deliver, or possess with intent to manufacture, sell or deliver, a controlled substance.